An SEO audit reveals quick wins that drive results and outlines a path to SEO success.

 Off-Page Analysis Recommendations

-• Look for diverse anchor text that shows natural linking to many sources, i.e. if all your links are to your home page with your brand as the anchor text you’re probably only getting low-quality directory listing links.
+• Look for diverse anchor text with natural links to many sources, i.e. if all your links are to your home page with your brand as the anchor text you’re probably only getting low-quality directory listing links.

 • Develop a plan to grow your referral traffic through strategic linking.
 Participate in industry forums and websites.